LaserWeb/deprecated-LaserWeb3/README.md

 Link to authors other projects:  [https://openhardwarecoza.github.io/donate](https://openhardwarecoza.github.io/donate)

 ## Disclaimer
-By using this software, the user accepts complete responsibility for each and every aspect of safety associated with the use of the Laser machine, Laser system and LaserWeb3 Software.
+By using this software, the user accepts complete responsibility for each and every aspect of safety associated with the use of the Laser machine, Laser system and LaserWeb Software.

 ####You agree that: